Uhuru Kenyatta Biography - The Fourth President of Kenya

 However, in 1999 he was appointed by the then president, the second president, Daniel Moi as the new chairman of the Kenya Tourism Board.
 In 2001 he was nominated to parliament by the same president and appointed Minister for Local Government.

 In the year 2002, Uhuru contested for presidency on a KANU ticket (after President Moi gave a thumb Uhuru would be his successor) during the General Election but was defeated by Mwai Kibaki.
+He came at second place.
+The reason for the defeat is as a result of different political parties that joined together and formed a coalition known as NARC, of which Mwai Kibaki was contesting for presidency on NARC ticket.

 In 2005, Uhuru leading his team of KANU which teamed up with Liberal Democratic Movement (LDP) wing of NARC campaigned against the draft constitution which Kenyans were to vote for or against it.
 The opposition prevailed.
 The LDP members had decamped from the NARC coalition as they alleged that the Memorandum of Understanding they had agreed on with Mwai Kibaki before the General Election was never fulfilled.